 Dubai is currently in the middle of its yearly eight-month long summer.
-With humidity adding to the abundant amount of sunlight, it is increasingly difficult to go out during day time.
+With humidity adding to the abundant amount of sunlight, it is increasingly difficult to go out during the daytime.
 Nowadays, I start to wander around the emirate only before sunset when the heat is a bit bearable.
-Just like last weekend when I went to explore the Dubai Marina.
+Just like last weekend when I went to explore the Dubai Marina and took some nice pictures.

 Dubai Marina is a 3 km residential district along the shoreline of Persian Gulf.
 The key feature of the district is the man-made marina or canal, the largest one in the world.
 Natural salt-water from the adjacent gulf flows freely to the marina.